mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 #### `@maxscale.cache.hard_ttl`

-Using the variable `@maxscale.cache.hard_ttl` it is possible to specify at runtime what _hard ttl_ should be applied.
+Using the variable `@maxscale.cache.hard_ttl` it is possible at runtime to specify _in seconds_ what _hard ttl_ should be applied.
 Its initial value is the value of the configuration parameter `hard_ttl`.
 That is, by default the value is 0.

 The purpose of this variable is make it possible for an application to decide statement by statement what _hard ttl_ should be applied.